Rick's Free Auto Repair Advice

 There are two types of fuel trim:

-How Fuel Trim Works
+How the ECM Calculates Fuel Trim

 What high or low LTFT trims mean

-In other words, in a port injected engine, a fuel trim beyond ±10% means you’ve got an engine, fuel, or ignition problem.
+In other words, in a port-injected engine, a fuel trim beyond ±10% means you’ve got an engine, fuel, or ignition problem.
 However, since gasoline direct injection if far more accurate in fuel delivery, a fuel trim adjustment of as little as ±7% can mean you’ve got a significant issue.

 Negative fuel trim causes